-Having been around for approximately 110 million years, sea turtles are one of the oldest types of animal alive today and were even around during the time of the dinosaurs.
+Having been around for approximately 110 million years, sea turtles are one of the oldest types of animals alive today and were even around during the time of the dinosaurs.
 These magnificent reptiles, also known as marine turtles, rarely spend any time at all on land and can reach a weight of around 1,500 pounds.

 But just how big can sea turtles get?
 We’ll look at the largest sea turtle in the world and then take a peek at the largest sea turtle ever found in the world’s oceans!